Arrata-TTRPG/Arrata-TTRPG/README.md

 ## Draft Branch

 This branch is for working on new updates.
-Complete drafts are sent to the review branch for refinement before being pushed to the main branch.
+Complete drafts are sent to the review branch for refinement before being published as review releases and eventually being pushed and published to the main branch.